Investor Relations

 Audit Committee

-The Audit Committee is chaired by Simon Barrell and also comprises Graham Binns, Sir Tony Baldryand Roger Worrall (secretary).
+The Audit Committee is chaired by Simon Barrell and also comprises Graham Binns, Sir Tony Baldryand Jing Zhou (secretary).
 It oversees and reviews the Company’s financial reporting and internal control processes, its relationship with external auditors and the conduct of the audit process together with its process for ensuring compliance with laws, regulations and corporate governance.
 It is composed entirely of non-executive directors but other individuals such as the Company’s CFO and CEO and representatives of the finance team may be invited to attend all or any part of any meeting when deemed appropriate.
 The Company’s external auditors will be invited to attend meetings of the Committee on a regular basis.

 There is currently no internal audit function in view of the size of the Group, although this is kept under annual review.